DreanorGTA5Mods/StationaryRadar/README.md

 * /show radars - Shows yellow blips on all radar spots
 * /hide radars - Hides all blips
 * /set speedradar - Sets a stationary radar at your current position
+* /remove speedradar - Removes the radar at your current position

 ## Installation